remykarem/remykarem.github.io/books-src/system-design-book/src/patterns/event-driven-architecture.md

 Reactive / event-driven architecture.

 This means the code is written to react to the events (IO) occurring regularly, as opposed to sequentially moving through the lines of code.
 Event-driven architecture is all about processing asynchronous data streams.
 Eg. Nodejs is a single-threaded non-blocking framework written to handle more IO intensive tasks.
 It has an event loop architecture.

-**Latency**

-Latency is the amount of time a system takes to respond to a user request.
-It is usually divided into 2 parts:

-- Network latency
-- Application latency